 Durand-Hedden and the South Orange-Maplewood Community Coalition on Race created a program honoring Juneteenth, the African American celebration of the end of slavery in the US.

 The celebration also included an extensive exhibit on the History of Slavery in New Jersey.
-The exhibit will remain available for viewing by appointment for most of the summer and will soon be posted online.
+The exhibit will remain available for viewing by appointment for most of the summer and is available online.